WenshuaiJiangCorn/sl-experiment-wj/README.md

 via this command.
 Every experiment configuration may be associated with a unique Unity VR task, which has to be activated independently of running this command.
 See the [project directory notes](#project-directory) to learn about experiment configuration files which are used by this command.

+**Critical!** Since this library does not have a way of starting Unity game engine or ScanImage software, both have to be initialized **manually** before running the sl-experiment command.
+See the main [Unity repository](https://github.com/Sun-Lab-NBB/GIMBL-tasks) for details on starting experiment task runtimes.
+To prepare the ScanImage software for runtime, enable 'External Triggers' and configure the system to take **start** and **stop** triggers from the ports wired to the Actor microcontroller as described in our [microcontroller repository](https://github.com/Sun-Lab-NBB/sl-micro-controllers).
+Then, hit 'Loop' to 'arm' the system to start frame acquisition when it receives the 'start' TTL trigger from this library.

 ### sl-process
 This command can be called to preprocess the target training or experiment session data folder.
 Typically, this library